getify/You-Dont-Know-JS/scope & closures/ch3.md

 	}

 })();

-undefined = true; // setting a land-mine for other code! avoid!
 ```

 Still another variation of the IIFE inverts the order of things, where the function to execute is given second, *after* the invocation and parameters to pass to it.
 This pattern is used in the UMD (Universal Module Definition) project.
 Some people find it a little cleaner to understand, though it is slightly more verbose.